 Developers and users often create content with these themes, functionalities, and plugins.
 It is one of the most trusted technologies in the world and has exceptional security.
 It offers flexibility and scalability to dynamic sites.
 Moreover, it has a robust and modern development framework that offers powerful front-end hosting services.

-Imagine a company that uses web app development services to deliver services to its customers.
+Imagine a company that uses web app development services to deliver customer services.
 These platforms utilize the common data (content/resources).
 The company has to update the data on individual platforms whenever there is a need to update the data (content/resources).

 This leads to several problems, such as:

-• Data/Content is not centralized, which leads to the wastage of time and resources as we must update data/content on each platform.
+- Data/content is not centralized, which wastes time and resources as we must update data/content on each platform.

 Disadvantages of a Monolithic WordPress

 One of the primary disadvantages of a monolithic WordPress installation lies in its reliance on themes, which are collections of template files governing the layout of various page types.
-These templates, composed of a mixture of HTML and PHP tags, dictate how content is presented to users.
+These templates, composed of HTML and PHP tags, dictate how content is presented to users.

 However, this template-based system limits content availability solely to HTML format, bound by the structure defined within each template file.
 Consequently, modifying content presentation becomes somewhat constrained within the template framework.

-In contrast to this, the WordPress REST API offers a more flexible solution by returning content in JSON format instead of HTML.
+In contrast, the WordPress REST API offers a more flexible solution by returning content in JSON format instead of HTML.
 Leveraging a content API provides developers with greater freedom in choosing front-end technologies.

 Whether it’s vanilla JavaScript, a native mobile application, or platforms like Gatsby sites, the REST API empowers diverse front-end implementations.
-This adaptability allows for the creation of dynamic and engaging user experiences across various devices and platforms, without being confined to the limitations of traditional server-side rendering.
+This adaptability allows for creating dynamic and engaging user experiences across various devices and platforms without being confined to the limitations of traditional server-side rendering.

 Benefits of a Headless WordPress

-3. Better Flexibility – Another advantage of headless WordPress is the unparalleled flexibility it offers in terms of front-end development.
-Without being tied to WordPress themes or template files, developers have the freedom to choose any frontend technology stack they prefer, whether it’s a modern JavaScript framework like React or Vue.js, or even native mobile app development frameworks.
+- Better Flexibility – Another advantage of headless WordPress is its unparalleled flexibility in front-end development.
+Without being tied to WordPress themes or template files, developers can choose any frontend technology stack they prefer, whether it’s a modern JavaScript framework like React or Vue.js or even native mobile app development frameworks.
 This flexibility enables highly customized and innovative user experiences tailored to specific project requirements.

 WordPress as Headless CMS

 A headless CMS uses APIs to push content to any system.
-Similarly, you can use different frameworks in your apps and rely on a headless CMS architecture for pushing content to various platforms.
+Similarly, you can use different frameworks in your apps and rely on a headless CMS architecture to push content to various platforms.

-However, if you don’t know what headless means, here is a little something for you.
-A headless WordPress or any headless CMS allows content authors to create, format, schedule, and publish content.
+However, if you don’t know what headless means, here is something for you.
+A headless WordPress or any headless CMS allows authors to create, format, schedule, and publish content.

 However, the publishing interface (i.e., where the content is published) is usually optional.
-The way a headless WordPress publishes content is by having a REST API that the clients (really, all external applications that can speak REST) can use to pull content from.
+A headless WordPress publishes content with a REST API that the clients (all external applications that can speak REST) can use to pull content from.

 How to Use WordPress as a Headless CMS

 By default, WordPress is not a headless CMS.
-Some steps need to be performed to decouple WordPress and make it a true headless CMS.
+Some steps must be performed to decouple WordPress and make it a headless CMS.

 Here is a step-by-step guide on how to use WordPress as a headless CMS.